farhan0305/AppDApplicationDiscovery/README.md

 AppDApplicationDiscovery
 ========================

-The AppDApplicationDiscovery is a solution is can be used to periodically review all applications in an AppDynamics controller, and generate a custom event when it detects that a new application has been added.
+The AppDApplicationDiscovery is a solution that can be used to periodically review all applications in an AppDynamics controller, and generate a custom event when it detects that a new application has been added.
 It utilizes a simple text file to keep track of the most recently discovered application ID.
 When it discovers